simonscmap/cmap-node-api/utility/distributed-datasets.md

 A 400 error is returned if the caller passes a `servername` argument which cannot be matched to any available server.

 A 500 is returned if an error is encountered during query execution.

+We want to provide useful error messages: if a query is submitted which cannot be executed because we could not resolve a viable server, the user may still be able to perform the analysis by downloading the datasets separately; in this case we provide a descriptive error message without naming specific servers or tables.
+This case is indentified when more than one table is named in a query, but no candidate servers are identified.

 ## Tests